-These 5 proposals will be considered in order to deliver a balanced financial position as part of the budget setting process in 2023/24 and subsequent financial years.
-Targets will be set for each of the key components and will form the focus of future financial planning over the medium term.
+These 6 proposals will be considered in order to deliver a balanced financial position as part of the budget setting process in 2024/25 and subsequent financial years.
+Targets will be set for each of the key components and will form the focus of future financial planning over the medium term and reported to IJB as part of the Revenue Budget approval basis for 2024/25 reported to IJB in March 2024, with savings driven by efficiencies and transformational yet sustainable workstreams.